cavcrosby/jenkins-packerbuilds/README.md

 # jenkins-packerbuilds

-This repo serves the main repo for a Jenkins job/project called 'packerbuilds'. 'packerbuilds' is a Jenkins job/project attempting to regularly build VM images for me to use as a testing ground.
-At least, this is the only current intention of this project.
+This repo serves the main repo for a Jenkins job/project called 'packerbuilds'. 'packerbuilds' is a freestyle Jenkins job/project attempting to regularly build VM images for me to use as a testing ground.
+At least, this is the current intention of this project.

 The actual building of VMs is done using **HashiCorp**'s [packer](https://github.com/hashicorp/packer).